johnchaffee/twilio-widget-websockets/README.md

     Your application is now accessible at [http://localhost:3000](http://localhost:3000/)

-5. Make the application visible to the outside world.
+6. Make the application visible to the outside world.

     Your application needs to be accessible at a public internet address for Webhooks to be able to connect with it.
-You can do that in different ways, [deploying the app to heroku](#deploy-to-heroku) or using [ngrok](https://ngrok.com/) to create a tunnel to your local server.
+You can do that using [ngrok](https://ngrok.com/) to create a tunnel to your local server.

     If you have ngrok installed, you can open a tunnel to your local server by running the following command: